Help only available to older Brits

 Those living in Scotland, Wales or Northern Ireland qualify for a free bus pass when they reach the age of 60.

-In England it’s slightly more complicated: women will get a bus pass when they reach State Pensions age, whereas men will only qualify when they reach the pensionable age of a woman born on the same day as them.
-Get more information on how to apply here.
+In England, it’s slightly more complicated.
+Women will get a bus pass when they reach State Pension age, whereas men will only qualify when they reach the pensionable age of a woman born on the same day as them.

 Entertainment, shopping and culture

-See How to get cheap and free cinema tickets for more.
+See How to get cheap and free cinema tickets for more details.

 A lot of museums offer money off for senior citizens.
-The National Trust offers reduced price membership too.
+The National Trust offers reduced-price membership too.